 Indiana: However, it wasn’t an unnatural assimilation because I had become very interested in the circle and used, and have used, the circle consistently in my paintings.
 And after all, the wheel is merely a physical projection of the circle.
 So it was just a natural find and one which I could put to use with complete ease and relevancy.

-Excerpt from Richard Brown Baker, Oral history interview with Robert Indiana, 1963 Sept.
-12-Nov.
-7, Archives of American Art, Smithsonian Institution.
+Excerpt from Richard Brown Baker.
+Oral history interview with Robert Indiana, September 12 and November 7, 1963.
+Washington, D.C.: Archives of American Art, Smithsonian Institution, 1963.